PROTECT YOUR IMMUNE SYSTEM

 - Replace light dimmer switches with regular ON/OFF switches.

 - Use your laptop in battery mode whenever possible.
 If you use the laptop while it’s plugged into an AC power source, make sure to ground the laptop.
-For more information about how to do this, read “Safe Use of Computers” by building biologist, Oram Miller.
+For more information about how to do this, read “Safer Use of Computers” by building biologist, Oram Miller.

 - When buying new appliances and equipment (e.g., HVAC equipment, washing machines, pool pumps), avoid models with variable speed motors.